Danny-Dasilva/Google_Coral_Flask/README.md

 ```
 For every model your run there are corresponding instance attributes that you can call from the camera class

-`Image.fps` returns the frames per second for the camera
+`fps` returns the frames per second for the camera

-`Image.interference` returns the interference rate
+`inference` returns the interference rate

-`self.numImages` returns the number of examples for the teacheable machine
+`numImages` returns the number of examples for the teacheable machine

-`Image.class` returns the class of the model
+`Class` returns the class of the model \

+`Score` returns the percentage accuracy the model believes the class to be

 ## e.g
 `teacheable` returns 'One', 'Two', 'Three', or 'Four'